 His main focus is the conception, planning, and moderation of workshops and large group events with a high degree of interaction and self-responsible action of the participants.
 Since 2008, he has been organizing and moderating design thinking and LEGO SERIOUS PLAY workshops as well as BarCamps, future workshops, and world cafés.

-Moderation: Verena Fritzsche, Chief Executive Officer (CEO), NIT Northern Institute of Technology Management gGmbH
+Moderation: Verena Fritzsche, CEO of NIT Northern Institute of Technology Management gGmbH